cryptodev1990/mercator/dev-notes/duber.md

      - [ ] Share that to an external Snowflake organization
        - Docs for [setting up a snowflake data share](https://docs.snowflake.com/en/user-guide/data-sharing-gs.html#step-1-create-a-share)
      - [ ] Can we get some kind of a test on this??

-- [ ] Download to JSON -- download all live shapes to JSON
+- [ ] Feature: Button to download all JSON -- download all live shapes to JSON
 - [ ] Uploads of random data -- cap at 100 MB?
 - [ ] UI bugs
+  - [ ] Drag / drop edits have odd jumps
+    - Repro steps: Make a few of these, you'll see the shape doesn't always snap to the point
   - [ ] "Tentative shape" shadow lingers
     - Repro steps: Draw a shape, alter it, delete the shape.
 Shadow is still there.
   - [ ] Shape delete from right click does not work